surveyproject/surveyproject/SurveyWAP/_DatabaseSql/UpgradeFiles/ReadMe_Upgrade_24to25_DatabaseChanges.txt

 19. Adjusted Stored procedure: SpVoterDeleteAll - batch delete: adjusted to avoid timeouts and exploding db log files; used when deleting all voters from the statistics page.

-20. Delete of two answertypes making use of (deprecated and redundante) javascript
+20. Delete of two answertypes making use of (deprecated and redundant) javascript

 21. Adjusted Stored Procedure to make the menu Filemanager webpage work correctly (paging/ list of files)